PinkPantheress: 2022–2024: Heaven Knows

 In January 2022, PinkPantheress was announced as the winner of BBC's Sound of 2022 poll.
 That same month, she released a remix album for To Hell with It.
 She was nominated for the Brit Award for Song of the Year at the 42nd Brit Awards for "Obsessed With You" by Central Cee, which sampled her song "Just for Me", and gave a virtual performance on Roblox for the Brit Awards.
 She appeared on the song "Bbycakes" with Mura Masa, Lil Uzi Vert, and Shygirl in February 2022.
 She released her song "Where You Are" featuring Willow in April 2022.
 That same month, PinkPantheress went on a European tour in support of To Hell with It.
 She was featured on "Tinkerbell is Overrated", a song from Beabadoobee's second album, Beatopia, released in July 2022.
 She performed as an opening act on Halsey's Love and Power Tour throughout the spring of 2022 on the American leg.
 In June 2022, she cancelled her scheduled appearance at the Primavera Sound festival in Barcelona due to hearing loss.

-PinkPantheress's single "Picture in My Mind" featuring Sam Gellaitry was released in August 2022.
+Her next single, "Picture in My Mind", featuring Sam Gellaitry was released in August 2022.
 Her extended play Take Me Home was released in December 2022, featuring the singles "Boy's a Liar" and "Do You Miss Me", both released a month prior, and the title track.
-"Way Back", her collaborative single with Skrillex and Trippie Redd, was released in January 2023 and included on Skrillex's album Don't Get Too Close the following month.
-In February 2023, she released a remix of "Boy's a Liar", "Boy's a Liar Pt.
-2", with American rapper Ice Spice.
-After becoming popular on TikTok, the remix debuted at number 14 on the Billboard Hot 100, becoming her first song to appear on the chart, and later peaked at number three.
-It also peaked at number two on the UK Singles Chart, where it became her highest-charting single.
-It was certified platinum by the Recording Industry Association of America (RIAA), marking her first RIAA certification, and was nominated for two BET Awards, an MTV EMA, and a Streamy Award.
-"Angel", her addition to the soundtrack for the Greta Gerwig–directed 2023 film Barbie, was released as a single in June 2023.
-Her collaborative single "Turn Your Phone Off" with Destroy Lonely was released in July 2023, and she was featured alongside Hyunjin of the K-pop group Stray Kids on a remix of the Troye Sivan song "Rush" in August 2023.